Hassaan-Qaisar/deploy_check/README.md

-Certainly!
-Here's a README.md content for your sentiment analysis Flask server:

----

 # Sentiment Analysis Flask Server

 This project is a Flask-based sentiment analysis server that analyzes the sentiment of text input using VADER (Valence Aware Dictionary and sEntiment Reasoner) sentiment analysis tool.
 It provides two endpoints: one for analyzing a text inputs from db and another for analyzing multiple text inputs in batch.